Injury & Accident Attorneys Serving Oklahoma City, Edmond, Norman & All Of Oklahoma

 Our law firm has prevailed on behalf of many workers throughout Oklahoma in workers’ compensation claims.
 Experience is what sets us apart: For decades, our partners and associates have dedicated significant parts of their practice to work comp and workplace injury cases.
 Where other law firms dabble, our attorneys focus.

 Another key component is our integrity.
-We believe that hiring an attorney is the only way to be treated fairly in worker’s comp matters.
+We believe that hiring an attorney is the only way to be treated fairly in workers' comp matters.
 When you hire Johnson & Biscone, P.A., we serve your interests and custom-tailor a legal strategy that seeks to maximize your benefits.

 You deserve full compensation for the injuries you sustain at work.
 And, if we determine that a third party may be liable for your injuries, our attorneys can also build a personal injury lawsuit on your behalf.
 We also hold third parties liable in wrongful death claims if your loved one tragically died in a workplace accident.

 If you or a family member has been injured at work, you are not alone.
 The process of getting medical care and then applying for workers’ comp benefits may seem daunting, but our attorneys can help.
 Call 405-232-6490 for a free, no-obligation review of your case.
+You can also click here to send us an Email Contact Form, and our staff will help you through the process.

 Johnson & Biscone, P.A. has extensive experience in worker’s compensation law, as well as benefits through Social Security Disability Insurance.
 We proudly pursue all of the benefits that our clients and their families need, with service available throughout Oklahoma City, Edmond, Norman, and the surrounding areas.